micro/micro/doc/plugins.md

 Micro is a pluggable toolkit and framework.
 The internal features can be swapped out with any [go-plugins](https://github.com/micro/go-plugins).

-To learn about the toolkit plugin API go to [micro/plugin](https://github.com/micro/micro/tree/master/plugin).
+The toolkit has a separate plugin interface.
+Learn more at [micro/plugin](https://github.com/micro/micro/tree/master/plugin).

+Below is info on go-micro plugin usage.

 ## Usage